Primes with a missing digit: distribution in arithmetic progressions and an application in sieve theory: Exponential sums over primes in arithmetic progressions

 \begin{prop}[Well-factorable exponential sum estimate] Let $\delta>0$ and let $b$ be a fixed positive integer.
 Let $c$ be a fixed non-zero integer and let $\xi:\mathbb{N}\rightarrow\mathbb{R}$ be a well-factorable function of level $D\in [1, X^{1/2-\delta}]$ with $|\xi|\leq 1$.
 Let $\theta= a/q + \beta$ for some $(a, q)=1$ and $\lvert \beta\rvert <1/q^2$.
 Furthermore, let $H=1+|\beta|X$ and $qH\in [1, X]$.
 Then for some constant $C_3>0$, we have

 \end{prop}

-\begin{proof} If $D\leq X^{1/3-\delta}$, we may apply Proposition \ref{PropminorPrimeI} and the triangle inequality along with the fact that $|\xi|\leq 1$ to establish the required bound in the proposition with $C_3=C_1$.
+\begin{proof} If $D\leq X^{1/3-\delta}$, we can apply Proposition \ref{PropminorPrimeI} and the fact that $|\xi|\leq 1$ to establish the required bound in the proposition with $C_3=C_1$.
 Therefore, we can assume that $D>X^{1/3-\delta}$ for the rest of the proof.

 We will use Proposition \ref{ExpGen} with ${\sigma}(d)=\xi(d)$ for $d\in (X^{1/3-\delta}, X^{1/2-\delta}]$.
 The calculations for the Type I sums are analogous to, as in the proof of Proposition \ref{PropminorPrimeI}.
 We can apply Lemma \ref{lemmatype1} to estimate the Type I sum, so that condition \ref{TypeI} holds in Proposition \ref{ExpGen}.
 The key difference is the estimate for the Type II sums.
-We therefore briefly explain the Type II sum estimate in this case.
+So, we will explain the Type II sum estimates in this case.
+In order to do that, we must estimate the following Type II sum: